Laika/ctf-env/README.md

 # ctf-env

-A suite of installation shell scripts to create an environment for CTF.
+A virtual environment for CTF with a suite of useful tools.

 ## Prerequisites
 - [Vagrant](https://www.vagrantup.com/downloads)